Multiorbital character of the density wave in trilayer nickelate superconductors: Discussion

-The temperature dependence of the $2\Delta_\mathrm{DW}$ peak at 114\,meV and the continuum spectral weight at lower energies exhibit several unconventional characteristics: Although the $2\Delta_\mathrm{DW}$ peak gains most spectral weight below $T_\mathrm{DW}$ (insets in Fig.~\ref{fig:5}, label $B$), it is already observable well above the transition temperature.
-This behavior deviates from expectations based on a BCS mean-field scenario, where both the gap and the associated collective mode should vanish at $T = T_\mathrm{DW}$.
+The temperature dependence of the $2\Delta_\mathrm{DW}$ peak at 114\,meV and the continuum spectral weight at lower energies exhibit several unconventional characteristics: Although the peak gains most spectral weight below $T_\mathrm{DW}$ (insets in Fig.~\ref{fig:5}, label $B$), it is already observable above the transition temperature.
+This deviates from expectations based on a BCS mean-field scenario, where both the gap and the associated collective mode should vanish at $T = T_\mathrm{DW}$.
 Instead, the persistence suggests that the CDW amplitude is already finite above $T_\mathrm{DW}$, but its correlation length short-ranged and quasi-two-dimensional.
-In addition, the temperature evolution of the continuum is characterized by a gradual depletion of spectral weight (insets in Fig.~\ref{fig:5}, label $A$) rather than a ``coherent" opening of the gap, reminiscent of pseudogap phenomena observed in cuprates and other correlated materials~\cite{Kondo2011,Uchida2011}.
+In addition, the continuum depletes gradually with cooling (insets in Fig.~\ref{fig:5}, label $A$) rather than a ``coherent" opening of the gap, reminiscent of pseudogap phenomena in cuprates and other correlated materials~\cite{Devereaux2007,Keimer2015,Uchida2011}.
 An incoherent gap opening has also been found in optical conductivity measurements on La$_3$Ni$_2$O$_7$~\cite{Liu_2024}, as well as in related oxides~\cite{Liu1999}.
-Notably, recent Landau theory considerations predict that the CDW is subordinate to the SDW~\cite{Norman2025}, and the small 12\,meV gap in La$_4$Ni$_3$O$_{10}$ observed in ARPES appears to follow a more conventional BCS-like temperature dependence~\cite{du2024}.
+Notably, recent Landau theory considerations predict that the CDW is subordinate to the SDW~\cite{Norman2025}, and the small 12\,meV gap in La$_4$Ni$_3$O$_{10}$ observed in ARPES appears to follow a conventional BCS-like temperature dependence~\cite{du2024}.